masciugo/genealogy/README.md

 * `george.remove_siblings(:half => :father)` will nullify only father of all records that have same george's father as father
 * `george.remove_siblings(:half => :father, :affect_spouse => true)` will nullify also mother of all records that have same george's father as father

 ### *has_parents* options

-pending
+Some options are available to suit your existing table:

+    class Individual<ActiveRecord::Base
+      has_parents :father_column => "padre", :mother_column => "madre", :sex_column => "gender", :sex_values => [1,2]
+    end

+#### spouse option

+You can also consider individual's consort providing the option `:spouse => true` which will make genealogy keep track of the current spouse through the extra spouse association.
+The term 'spouse' here is really different from the spouse mentioned so far which was intended to refer the individual with who someone bred something.
+Spouse association, for the moment, never comes into play while querying or building the genealogy on other relatives!
+In the future spouse association can be used but referential integrity among parents and current spouse must be strongly considered.

+#### defaults

+    father_column: 'father_id'
+    mother_column: 'mother_id'
+    spouse_column: 'spouse_id'
+    sex_column: 'sex'
+    sex_values: ['M','F']

 ### Test as documentation

 A rich amount of test examples were written using the RSpec suite.
-Beyond the canonical testing purpose I tried to make the test output as readable as possible in order to serve as auxiliary documentation.
-Just type *rake* to run all of them and get the output in a pleasant human readable format.
+Beyond the canonical testing purpose I tried to make the test output as human readable as possible in order to serve as auxiliary documentation.
+Just type *rake* to run all of them and get the output in a pleasant format.